 c) 0 points for each not answered question ;

 3. Cineca will form a single national list for EU students (including foreign residents that reside in Italy) according to the procedures in Annex 2 (see below).
 The ranking list for extra-EU foreign residents will be defined by the universities.

-4. In case of a tie between two candidates in ranking, the following criteria apply to resolve the situation (see original paper in Italian).
+4. In case of a tie between two candidates in the ranking, the following criteria apply to resolve the situation (see the original paper in Italian).

-5. The condition “suitable non-winner” (idoneo non vincitore) refers only to the selection procedure of current year: it grants you no rights regarding access to the course in following years.
+5. The condition “suitable non-winner” (idoneo non vincitore) refers only to the selection procedure of the current year: it grants you no rights regarding access to the course in the following years.

 Online Application procedure

 The online application will be active from July 1, 2020, until July 23 2020 at 15:00.